EhabAnshad/aws-elemental-speke-drm-docs/doc_source/kid-override.md

 # Overriding the Key Identifier \(KID\)<a name="kid-override"></a>

-The encryptor creates a new key identifier \(KID\) each time it rotates keys\.
-It passes the KID to the DRM key server in its requests\.
-Almost always, the key server responds using the same KID, but it can provide a different value for the KID in the response\.
+The encryptor creates a new key identifier \(KID\) each time that it rotates keys\.
+It passes the KID to the DRM key provider in its requests\.
+Almost always, the key provider responds using the same KID, but it can provide a different value for the KID in the response\.

 The following is an example request with the KID `11111111-1111-1111-1111-111111111111`: